shubham1o1/Complete_JS_course/8-asynchronous-JS/README.md

 }

 getRecipe();

+/*
+o/p

+undefined
+(4) [523, 883, 432, 974]
+432 : French Tomata Pasta
+{title: "Italian Pizza", publisher: "Jonas"}

+*/
 ```

 - What we implemented here was similar to a three chained ajax call
 - There is setTimeout inside setTimeout, but after a while it will get quite tedious as the chain increases.
-- There are calbacks inside of other callbacks.
-This is often called the callback hell in javascript.
+- There are callbacks inside of other callbacks.
+This is often called the **callback hell** in javascript.
 - To overcome the **callback hell**, **promises** were introduced in ES6.

 ## From Callback Hell to Promises: